Derwinesmitch/Derwinesmitch/README.md

 <br><h2>💬 Tech Facts about me:</h2>

-💻 The repository I'm currently working on is [Pinaco](https://github.com/Derwinesmitch/Pinaco)(a Website built with the React).
+💻 The repository I'm currently working on is [Pinaco](https://github.com/Derwinesmitch/Pinaco)(a Website built with React).

 📋 I'm now learning TypeScript, Angular and React